Skip to content

 • Core costs of running a business that delivers government-funded childcare are not consumables used by the child or additional services provided to the child.
 These include, but are not limited to, insurance, Ofsted registration, maintenance, business rates, training costs, rent and energy bills.
 These are core costs of running a business and parents should not be charged.

 Please discuss any additional charges with your childcare provider.
-If you have concerns about your provider's charges, or for further information, please contact us at Early years funding.
+If you have concerns about your provider's charges, or for further information, please Contact Early years funding.

 If you are working and pay tax, you may be able to use Tax-Free Childcare to help you pay for any additional charges.